Moonspine/snes-jukebox/Readme.txt

  - Run TPS/snesbrr.exe like this:
    snesbrr -e YourSong.wav YourSong.brr
  - This .brr file is the file you'll need to drop on the SD card to play on the jukebox.

-The future:

-- I'd like to convert this to the latest Arduino release, if possible.